monsoonmaelstrom/book2/book2.md

 “Yeah.
 I don’t like it either, but you’re going to need someone to work it out on, and I don’t see a whole lot of other willing volunteers.”

 “I know.
 I’ve been thinking the same thing.
-For weeks now.”
+For weeks now.
+And I really don’t like it.”

 “I know.
 So here’s what I’m thinking.
 If you can actually open her energy meridians, or whatever,” Davy begins, waving a hand in the air.